 Use the event app for live updates and networking opportunities.

-From my experience attending MYBW 2025, early sessions offered the most direct access to speakers—perfect for investors seeking personal insights.
-During that event, I saw several partnerships form right after these sessions, proving how valuable early engagement can be.
+From my experience attending MYBW 2025, early sessions offered the most direct access to speakers.
+That is perfect for investors seeking personal insights.
+During that event, I saw several partnerships form right after these sessions.
+That proves how valuable early engagement can be.

-The MYBW 2026 (Malaysia Blockchain Week) tickets are now on sale, with the event scheduled for 29–30 July 2026 at the World Trade Centre, Kuala Lumpur.
-Excitingly, the Super Early Bird offer is currently live, giving attendees a limited-time chance to secure their tickets at a discounted rate.
+The MYBW 2026 (Malaysia Blockchain Week) tickets are now on sale.
+The event is scheduled for 29–30 July 2026 at the World Trade Centre, Kuala Lumpur.
+The Super Early Bird offer is currently live.
+It gives attendees a limited‑time chance to secure their tickets at a discounted rate.

-The countdown indicates just under 60 days remaining, emphasizing the urgency for blockchain enthusiasts, developers, investors, and innovators to grab their passes early and be part of Southeast Asia's premier Web3 and blockchain summit.
+The countdown shows just under 60 days remaining.
+That emphasizes the urgency for blockchain enthusiasts, developers, investors, and innovators.
+Grab your passes early and be part of Southeast Asia's premier Web3 and blockchain summit.
 This event promises insightful panels, networking opportunities, and a glimpse into the future of blockchain adoption.

 The VIP Pass, costing MYR 1,598, includes all general admission privileges plus fast‑lane registration, exclusive access to speaker receptions, direct access to speakers and VIP guests, guaranteed entry to the official after party and side events, an exclusive VIP swag bag, and limited‑edition MYBW merchandise.
 Users can select the quantity of tickets for each pass, and the order summary updates the total accordingly.

-Malaysia’s startup ecosystem is expanding rapidly, combining innovation with regulatory clarity.
-Companies like Etherscan, SINEGY, and Dropee show how local ingenuity can scale globally.
-Based on 2024 data from MDEC, early-stage blockchain startups in Malaysia raise between RM 5 million and RM 15 million per round—evidence of strong investor confidence.
+Malaysia's startup ecosystem is expanding rapidly.
+It combines innovation with clear rules.
+Companies like Etherscan, SINEGY, and Dropee show how local ideas can grow globally.
+Based on 2024 data from MDEC, early‑stage blockchain startups in Malaysia raise between RM 5 million and RM 15 million per round.
+That is proof of strong investor confidence.

 Category: Web3 Startups